Fiction

 As it happened, these sealing settlements brought about the earliest contact between Europeans and the Aborigines of Tasmania, the Palawa.
 To the latter, how lost the shivering sealer must have seemed, how inexplicable his mission.
 It stood to reason that he came from a world where seal pelts were more vital to life—how cold his distant lands must have been!
 Either that or the unindustrialised Palawa saw the white man’s need to build pelt shelters and set up try-pots as a forewarning to his inclination for excess.
 Either way, a cautious distance was kept.

-As for the sealers, the smoke that rose from the bush and carried scents of roasting kangaroo and shellfish were easy to resist at first.
+As for the sealers, the smoke that rose from the bush and carried scents of roasting kangaroo and shellfish was easy to resist at first.
 For weeks, fear confined them to the beaches and to their meagre diet of hardtack and rainwater.
 But gradually a kind of mania would set in.
 Day by day their spirit eroded, as card games, conversation and the drudgery of work did little to alleviate the boredom that came with land sealing.
 It wasn’t curiosity or even adventure that finally led them into the bush—but the overwhelming tedium that came from watching pelts dry.

 Upon first meeting, both sides were naturally tentative.
 After all, these early encounters were not only the Palawa’s first sightings of white skin, but ships, firearms, mirrors, trousers and so on.
 For that reason the Palawa showed disproportionate curiosity towards the sealers, while the sealers chiefly focused on how they could benefit from the meeting—namely through food, sex and labour.
 Soon this imbalance afforded the Palawa a new thesis: there is nothing more dangerous than a bored white man.